-Entry to the Lion in Winter Ball without a valid ticket may amount to theft, trespass, or deception.
-Hatfield College will treat as a serious disciplinary offence those who are or who appear to be present at the LIWB without a ticket.
+Please note: Entry to the Lion in Winter Ball without a valid ticket may amount to theft, trespass, or deception.
+Hatfield College will treat those who are or appear to be present at the LIWB without a ticket as a serious disciplinary offence.
 Such people will be required to leave the College site, and will be subject to a fine of at least £100.
 Other penalties may be imposed.

-Hatfield/Castle Day is a relatively new addition to the calendar, but is fast becoming a well-loved tradition.
-With sports matches throughout the day pitting the best talent Hatfield has to offer against the sorry soles scraped from the underbelly of the castle, all Hatfielders and Castlemen are strongly encouraged to head down to the sports pitches and offer their voices in support of their college.
+With sports matches throughout the day pitting the best talent Hatfield has to offer against the sorry souls scraped from the underbelly of the castle, all Hatfielders and Castlemen are strongly encouraged to head down to the sports pitches and offer their voices in support of their college.

 Held after exams have finished in the Easter term, Hatfield Day is right up there with the most loved college events.
 Starting early and going on throughout the day and into the night, Hatfielders re-emerge from revision dens and celebrate together.

 Regular features include an early morning wake-up call, the storming of the Castle, a photo of everyone on Palace Green, a college-wide water fight, barbeque, live music, boating on the river, inflatables, a DJ and so many laughs along the way.
 It really is an event you have to see to believe!

 A highlights video of Hatfield Day 2015 is available here.